The Complete RV Guide to California National Parks

 RVing around California’s national parks is the ultimate way to road trip through the Golden State.
 I’ll help you with the logistics below, but please remember to follow all park rules and check each park website for current information before you visit.
 Also: this post may include affiliate links.
 If you buy through them, I may earn a commission from the sale at no cost to you.

-California is home to nine of the nation’s national parks.
+California is home to 9 of the nation’s national parks.
 The following are the must-see parks where you can take an RV.
-For even more information, check out my complete guide on all 9 National Parks in California.
+For even more information on each of the parks and what you can expect when you go, check out my complete guide on all 9 National Parks in California!

-The Redwood National Park comprises four parks, namely Prairie Creek State Park, Jedidiah State Park, Redwood National Park, and Del Norte State Park.
-It is best to visit these parks in the springtime to enjoy various activities, such as mountain biking, kayaking, and hiking.
+The Redwood National Park comprises four parks: Prairie Creek State Park, Jedidiah State Park, Redwood National Park, and Del Norte State Park.
+The best time to visit these parks is in the springtime to enjoy various activities, like mountain biking, kayaking, and hiking, with mild and gorgeous weather.

-Although entrance to the Redwood National Park is for free, you need to pay a certain amount for the nearby campgrounds like Jedidiah Smith Campground and Mill Creek Campground for you to park your RV.
-Camping Fees are $35 per night and can be booked at reserve California.
+Although entrance to the Redwood National Park is free, you need to pay a certain amount for the nearby campgrounds that welcome RVs, like Jedidiah Smith Campground and Mill Creek Campground.
+Camping fees are $35 per night and can be booked at Reserve California.
+Here’s what you need to know when you bring your RV to Redwood National Park’s campgrounds.

 Jedidah Smith Campground